helhadad/Python/README.md

 # Python Repo
-This is Repo demonstrsates Python scripts on Git and GitHub It is dedicated mainly for ATU - GIT and GitHub Walkthroughs
+This Repo demonstrsates Python scripts on Git and GitHub It is dedicated mainly for ATU - GIT and GitHub Walkthroughs

 ## Usage